 Let your child know that it's OK to be bothered by the tests, but that it is necessary to keep them in the best shape possible.

 By being informed and following your doctor's recommended glucose testing regimen, you can live a full life, despite your diabetes diagnosis.
-ACCESS doctors can provide you with a personalized assessment of your diabetes care and ensure that you're monitoring your diabetes as needed.
-Click here to schedule an appointment.
-You also can learn more about managing diabetes through ACCESS' free diabetes education classes.
-Click here for the class schedule.
+ACCESS' providers can provide you with a personalized assessment of your diabetes care and ensure that you're monitoring your diabetes as needed.
+Schedule an appointment today.